ShinyProxy vs Posit Connect: Benchmark Test for Scaling Shiny Apps

 Working in distributed teams can be a challenge.
 Discover the benefits of Posit Connect for distributed teams.

 In terms of stability and accountability, ShinyProxy’s open-source implementation comes as a double-edged sword.
-You might not be getting any official product support but since it is open source, investigating and fixing an issue is supported by your team’s capabilities.
+You might not be getting any guaranteed official product support but since it is open source, investigating and fixing an issue is supported by your team’s capabilities.

 The question then becomes how scalable and robust the applications are when hosted on either solution.